 Unusually for a Northern municipal collection there are many Continental works of art including a painting by the French Salon painter Rosa Bonheur, an early large-scale allegory by Nicolas Loir and a Dutch townscape by Willem Koekkoek.

-The Atkinson also offers various exhibitions throughout the year – please see separate posts.
+The Atkinson also offers various exhibitions throughout the year – please click here for further information.

 Caption: The Atkinson, Southport.
 Photograph by Jeff Buck

 - Opening times: Monday-Saturday.
 10.00 am-4.00 pm; closed on Sundays and Bank Holidays